rust-lang/book/second-edition/src/ch04-01-what-is-ownership.md

 more depth in Chapter 8.

 We’ve already seen string literals, where a string value is hardcoded into our program.
-String literals are convenient, but they aren’t always suitable for every situation in which you want to use text.
+String literals are convenient, but they aren’t suitable for every situation in which we may want to use text.
 One reason is that they’re immutable.
 Another is that not every string value can be known when we write our code: for example, what if we want to take user input and store it?
 For these situations, Rust has a second string type, `String`.
 This type is